htcondor/htcondor/docs/man-pages/condor_submit.rst

 POLICY COMMANDS :index:`max_retries<single: max_retries; submit commands>`

  allowed_job_duration = <integer>
-    The number of seconds for which this job may run per execution attempt.
+    The longest time for which a job may continuously be in the running state.
-    Jobs which exceed their allowed duration will be put on hold.
+    Jobs which exceed this duration will go on hold.
+Exiting the running state resets the job duration used by this command.

+    This command is intended to help minimize the time wasted by jobs which may erroneously run forever.

+    This command currently only functions for the vanilla, docker, scheduler, local, and grid universes.

  max_retries = <integer>
     The maximum number of retries allowed for this job (must be